aaronbloomfield/pdr/tutorials/02-lldb/index.md

 ### A few final commands ###

 If you find the problem while using the debugger, you may want to exit lldb (by entering `quit`), recompile your source code, and restart lldb.
-Be sure to use the `--g` option when recompiling!
+Be sure to use the `-g` option when recompiling!

 ### Final Remarks ###